Wenesco Industrial Melters to 450F

 (Above) This 20-gallon melter includes a stirrer and pump for transferring machineable wax through a heated hose to molds.

 (Above) Model MU20.
-A 20-gallon melter shown here with optional "wash down" features, which include a stainless steel seamless skin, and a Nema 4 waterproof enclosure fitted with waterproof switches and connectors.
+A 20-gallon melter shown here with a stainless steel seamless skin, and a Nema 4 waterproof enclosure fitted with waterproof switches and connectors.
 The optional STR600A stirrer, as shown, features a 3 phase TEFC motor.

 Customized/Special Gas-Fired Melters